googleapis/go-sql-spanner/docs/limitations.rst

-Limitations from Spanner perspective
+Limitations
 ------------------------------------

-Below is a List of Limitations for features that are supported in Spanner but are not supported in the Go Spanner driver.

 Session Labeling
 ~~~~~~~~~~~~~~~~
-Session Labeling is not a concept that is understood by Go driver it does not
+Cloud Spanner Session Labeling is not supported.
-support it inherently.

 Request Priority
 ~~~~~~~~~~~~~~~~
-Request Priority for database calls is not a concept that is understood by Go driver so it does not support it inherently.
-The workaround is to unwrap the Spanner specific SpannerConn interface and use request priority as part of the db calls.
+Request priority can be set by unwrapping the Spanner-specific `SpannerConn` interface and setting the request priority as part of a db call.

 Tagging
 ~~~~~~~
-Tagging for database calls is not a concept that is understood by Go driver so it does not
-support it inherently.
-The workaround is to unwrap the Spanner specific SpannerConn interface
-and use the tagging feature via that.

-Spangres
+Tags can be set by unwrapping the Spanner-specific `SpannerConn` interface and setting the tags using that interface.

+PostgreSQL
 ~~~~~~~
-Spangres support needs setting `dialect` options when creating the Spanner client.
+Spanner databases that use the PostgreSQL dialect are not yet supported.
-This will be released in future.
+This will be added in the future.

 Backups / Cross region Backups